Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Conclusions

-\begin{enumerate} \item We have shown the transferability of the bcc iron DFT database by applying different ML packages.
-The efficiency of ML-IAPs can be improved by optimizing hyperparameters, spanning two orders of magnitude in terms of computational time.
-We have provided all the potentials and training scripts. \item Depending on the specific applications, large-scale MS/MD simulation need to be employed to validate the robustness and transferability of ML-IAPs (e.g., dislocations and cracks).
-We have shown ML-IAPs are capable of reproducing the essential behaviour of screw dislocations in bcc iron, which is a necessary condition for large-scale plasticity simulations of bcc crystals. \item $a_0[100](011)$ edge and M111 dislocation cores show multiple structures that have a similar energy, which is further verified by NEB calculations.
-M111 dislocation, which is shown to be the second immobile dislocation character at low temperature in bcc Ta, has negligible Peierls barriers in bcc iron. \item Various ML-IAPs and two independent databases confirm that the atomistic fracture mechanisms in bcc iron at T=0K under mode-I loading is cleavage on the pre-cracked planes irrespective of crack front. \item GAP-DB-I predicts dislocation and fracture properties that quantitatively agree with GAP-DB-II yet using only $1/5$ amount of the data, which suggests that the same accuracy can be achieved with much fewer data.
-Thus, DFT computation resource can be reduced by careful designing of the training database. \end{enumerate}
+\item The three-step validation procedure adopted in this work enables the assessment of the accuracy and transferability of several state-of-the-art ML IAPs to model dislocations and cracks.
+The procedure has been applied to the case of bcc iron.
+By optimizing the model parameters and considering different ML packages, the ML-IAPs efficiency can be increased by two orders of magnitude in terms of computational time.
+We find that GAP occupies the Pareto front in terms of accuracy, while PACE-FS is the most efficient ML-IAP. \item Depending on the specific application, MS/MD simulations beyond DFT supercell size need to be employed to validate the transferability of ML-IAPs (e.g., dislocations and cracks).
+This assessment has been performed by using model uncertainty quantification, which is implemented in the state-of-the-art ML-IAP packages and requires limited computing time. \item Both GAP and PACE-FS ML-IAPs are capable of reproducing the key features of screw dislocations in bcc iron (Peierls barrier and kink-pair nucleation), which is a necessary condition for large-scale plasticity simulations of bcc crystals.
+With both databases, GAP can reproduce the details of the screw dislocation migration path including the correct energetic hierarchy of the dislocation cores (easy, hard and split).
+The PACE-FS ML-IAP optimized in this manuscript can also reproduce this hierarchy, if DFT data relevant to the hard-to-split migration path are included in the training database. \item $a_0[100](011)$ edge and M111 dislocation cores show multiple structures that have a similar energy, which is further verified by NEB calculations.
+The predicted minimum energy structures can differ depending on the ML-IAP (GAP or PACE-FS) and the training database.
+This finding shows that, when the energy difference of two core configurations is close to DFT accuracy, ML-IAPs cannot discriminate between the two configurations.
+We also find that M111 dislocation, which is shown to be the second immobile dislocation character at low temperature in bcc Ta, has negligible Peierls barrier in bcc iron. \item All the ML-IAPstrained in this work and two independent databases confirm that the atomistic fracture mechanisms in bcc iron at T=0K under mode-I loading is cleavage on the pre-cracked plane, irrespective of the crack front. \item GAP-DB-I predicts dislocation and fracture properties that are in good agreement with GAP-DB-II yet using only $1/5$ of the data, showing that the same accuracy and transferability can be achieved by training the ML-IAP to a much smaller database.
+This finding is important since the DFT database construction involves the most part of the ML-IAP training time.
+Thus, DFT computational resources can be reduced significantly by careful design of the training database and by using active learning techniques. \end{enumerate}